ST1 Clinical Radiology - Interview

 - There are 2 interviewers (+/- an external examiner or observer) on each station and they each mark you separately

-The radiology interview process has changed every year for the past few years.
+The radiology interview process has tended to change year-on-year for the the past few years.
 There are a number of reasons for this, but ultimately the college is trying to optimise the process to select the best candidates whilst managing the large number of applicants.
-For this reason the number and content of the interview ‘stations’ undergoes a change every year.
+For this reason the number and content of the interview ‘stations’ may change every year.

 Read more about the interview stations